banksJeremy/kia/readme.md

 The `text/x-dnesque` format is used both in the files read by the browser plugin and by the JSON-RPC communication of the clients.
 It is encoded in JSON.
 The root object can be a single object or an array of multiple objects.

-The data can include domain records
+The format supports three types of objects:

     {
         "type": "record",